Donitzo/godot-simple-portal-system/README.md

 ## Advanced Usage

-These functions help in transitioning between the portal entrance and exit:
+These functions aid in transitioning between the portal entrance and exit frames of reference:

 - `real_to_exit_transform(real:Transform3D) -> Transform3D`
 - `real_to_exit_position(real:Vector3) -> Vector3`